griffithlab/civic-docs/docs/model/evidence/overview.rst

      - CIViC
    * - :ref:`evidence-direction`
-     - An indicator of whether the evidence statement supports or refutes the clinical significance of an event.
+     - An indicator of whether the evidence statement supports or refutes the significance of an event.
 See 'Evidence Type' tab for more information.
-     - Supports - the evidence supports the clinical significance.
+     - Supports - the evidence supports the significance.
      - CIViC
-   * - :ref:`evidence-clinical-significance`
+   * - :ref:`evidence-significance`
      - The impact of the molecular profile (one or more variants) for predictive, prognostic, diagnostic, oncogenic or functional evidence types.
        See 'Evidence Type' tab for more information.
      - Resistant or Non-response - mutation is associated with resistance